Dealing with Work and Income

 Note: If you’re 18 or 19, you can receive Jobseeker Support during your pregnancy.
 Once your baby is born, you’ll qualify for the Young Parent Payment.
 When you turn 20, you’ll qualify for Sole Parent Support if you’re single or Jobseeker Support if you have a partner.

-To qualify for the Young Parent Payment, you must be taking part in (or be available for), full-time study or training training, leading to an NCEA level 2 qualification or an equivalent or higher qualification.
+To qualify for the Young Parent Payment, you must be taking part in (or be available for), full-time study or training, leading to an NCEA level 2 qualification or an equivalent or higher qualification.

 However, this requirement doesn’t apply if: